telerik/blazor-docs/components/fileselect/events.md

 ## OnSelect

-The `OnSelect` fires when one or multiple files have been selected through the `Select files` button.
-Contains a list of fileInfo objects, allowing processing of the files.
+The `OnSelect` fires when one or multiple files have been selected.
+The selection of files is achived either through the `Select files` button or by dropping the files anywhere in the component.

 The event handler receives a [`FileSelectEventArgs` object](#fileselectfileinfo).
+It contains a list of `FileInfo` objects, allowing processing of the files.

 >caption Handle the OnSelect event of the FileSelect